TrentonLazorchak/MoviesApp/README.md

 # Coding process
 1. Created moviestore.swift file to access the OMDb api.

-2. Pass in stateobject stores in moviesappapp.swift.
+2. Pass in stateobject stores in MoviesApp.swift.

 3. In contentview take in theapi call from moviestore.swift to show the titles of the films.